RAKWireless/RAK831-LoRaGateway-OpenWRT-MT7628/README.md

 # Welcome to the WisLora wiki!
-The WisLora is WisAp(Mt7628 + OpenWRT) and Lora gateway, here to use RAK831
+The WisLora is WisAp(Mt7628 + OpenWRT) and Lora gateway, here to use RAK831.
+It is based on the latest SX1301 driver lora_gateway v5.0.1 and semtech packet_forwarder v4.0.1.
+We've tested it with TTN.

 ## OverView
 WisAp: